Trump says US, China have reached deal; Sunday tariffs off

 Beijing rejects the accusations and contends that Washington is simply trying to suppress a rising competitor in international trade.

-On Sunday, the U.S. was set to start taxing an additional $160 billion in Chinese imports, a move that would extend the sanctions to just about everything China ships to America.
+U.S. farmers lost billions of dollars in income, companies paid billions in tariffs and in many cases shifted their supply chains, and consumers saw some prices increase.
+"Many of us are highly skeptical that the agreement will be enough to outweigh these other costs," Lovely said.
+"The U.S. didn't move the needle very much."

+Still, the agreement should help smooth some of the uncertainty surrounding global trade, Lovely said.
+"We have a cease-fire, we have some roll back, that is very significant," she said.
+"We were kind of on a brink here, and we saw the negotiators pull us back."

-Repeated rounds of negotiations had failed to achieve even a preliminary agreement.
-The prolonged uncertainty over Trump’s trade policies has curtailed U.S. business investment and likely held back economic growth.
+Repeated rounds of negotiations had failed to achieve a substantive deal.
+The prolonged uncertainty over Trump's trade policies has curtailed U.S. business investment and likely held back economic growth.
 Many corporations have slowed or suspended investment plans until they know when, how or even whether the trade standoff will end.

 A far-reaching agreement on China's technology policies will likely prove difficult.
 It would require Beijing to scale back its drive to become a global powerhouse in industrial high technology, something it sees as a path to prosperity and international influence.